Chief Executive Officer

 Allan Goldstein began his career as an attorney in 1974 at the New Jersey law firm of Shanley & Fisher, where he specialized in mergers and acquisitions.
 He left Shanley & Fisher in 1976 to join Sobel & Lyon, where he was elected a partner.
 In 1982, Allan founded the firm of Goldstein & Lyon in Florham Park, N.J.

-In addition to his law practice, throughout the 1980s, Allan managed S. Goldstein & Son, Inc., an industrial tinplate scrap company started by his father, Sidney Goldstein, Goldmet Corporation, a retail non-ferrous scrap business located in Newark, N.J., and Wymbrot Trading Company, Inc., which recycled and refurbished computer mainframes.
+In addition to his law practice, throughout the 1980s, Allan managed S. Goldstein & Son, Inc., an industrial tinplate scrap company started by his father, Sidney Goldstein, Goldmet Corporation, a retail non-ferrous scrap business located in Newark, N.J., and Wymbrot Trading Company, Inc., a refurbisher and recycler of computer mainframes.

 In 1988, Allan entered the scrap industry on a full-time basis and formed AMG as a vehicle to acquire Vulcan Materials Co.’s metals division, which specialized in the detinning of tinplate scrap.
 Under Allan’s leadership, AMG has grown into one of the world’s largest full-service scrap processing and brokerage companies and expanded into the marketing of prime and secondary steel and the manufacturing of counterweights and other steel fabrications.

-Prior to entering the scrap industry, Eric, a graduate of the Wharton School of the University of Pennsylvania and Columbia Law School, practiced corporate law with the firm of Cravath, Swaine & Moore LLP in New York, N.Y.
-At Cravath, Eric specialized in mergers and acquisitions and public securities offerings, representing clients such as United Air Lines, Xerox, Vivendi Universal, Campbell Soup, DreamWorks, Cummins, Credit Suisse First Boston and Goldman Sachs.
+Prior to entering the scrap industry, Eric, a graduate of the Wharton School of the University of Pennsylvania and Columbia Law School, practiced corporate law with the firm of Cravath, Swaine & Moore LLP in New York, N.Y., where he specialized in mergers and acquisitions and public securities offerings, representing clients such as United Air Lines, Xerox, Vivendi Universal, Campbell Soup, DreamWorks, Cummins, Credit Suisse First Boston and Goldman Sachs.

 Senior Vice President & Chief Commercial Officer